pollfly/clearml-docs/docs/webapp/applications/applications.md

 1. Wizard - contains wizard's input fields definitions
 1. Dashboard - contains the dashboard's visualizations.
 Which plots will be shown and where.

-## General Section
+### General Section

-This section define general information about the application such as its name, description, icon, etc...
+This section defines the application's general information, such as its name, description, icon, etc.

 1. **id** - application id, each application requires a unique a id
 1. **version** - version for internal tracking (formatted x.x.x)